DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Introduction

 Despite the abundance of publications on cone constrained optimization and (usually inequality) constrained DC optimization problems, very little attention has been paid to extensions of the main results and methods of DC optimization to the case of problems with cone constraints.
 Even in the comprehensive survey paper \cite{LeThiDinh2018}, only unconstrained and inequality constrained DC optimization problems are discussed.

 The convex-concave procedure and the penalty convex-concave procedure for solving cone constrained DC optimization problems were proposed by Lipp and Boyd in \cite{LippBoyd}, where an application of these methods to multi-matrix principal component analysis was presented.
 However, to the best of the author's knowledge, a convergence analysis of these methods remains an open problem.
 An application of the DCA to bilinear and quadratic matrix inequality feasibility problems was considered by Niu and Dinh \cite{NiuDinh2014}.
+Finally, optimality conditions for DC semi-infinite programming problems were studied in the recent paper \cite{CorreaLopezPerezAros}.

+The main goal of this paper is to fill in the gap and extend some of the main results and methods of inequality constrained DC optimization (such as the DCA) to the case of DC optimization problems with DC cone constraints, particularly, DC semidefinite programming problems.
+The motivation behind this extension is connected to the fact that the DC optimization approach allows one to develop general methods for solving \textit{nonsmooth} cone constrained optimization problems, as well as extend global DC optimization methods to the case of such problems.
+Furthermore, the nonlocal nature of the DCA (the method uses global majorants of the objective function and constraints) in some cases allows this algorithm to find better local solutions than traditional optimization methods.
+This peculiarity makes the DCA a potentially appealing alternative to existing methods for solving cone constrained optimization problems (see \cite{LippBoyd} and Section~\ref{sect:NumerExperiments} for some promising results of numerical experiments).

-The main goal of this paper is to fill in the gap and extend some of the main results and algorithms of inequality constrained DC optimization to the case of DC optimization problems with DC cone constraints, particularly, DC semidefinite programming problems.
-To this end, in the first part of the paper we study two different approaches to the definition of DC matrix-valued functions: order-theoretic and componentwise.
-We obtain several useful properties of convex and DC matrix-valued functions, prove that any DC (in the order-theoretic sense) matrix-valued function is necessarily componentwise DC, and demonstrate how one can compute DC decompositions of several nonlinear matrix-valued functions appearing in applications.
-We also construct a DC decomposition of the maximal eigenvalue of a componentwise DC matrix-valued function.
-This result allows one to easily extend all results and methods of inequality constrained DC optimization to the case of DC optimization problems with componentwise DC semidefinite constraints.
+In the first part of the paper, we present a detailed discussion of two different approaches to the definition of DC matrix-valued mappings: order-theoretic and componentwise.
+We obtain several useful properties of convex and DC matrix-valued functions, prove that any DC (in the order-theoretic sense) matrix-valued map is necessarily componentwise DC, and demonstrate how one can compute DC decompositions of several nonlinear matrix-valued functions appearing in applications.
+We also construct a DC decomposition of the maximal eigenvalue of a componentwise DC matrix-valued mapping.
+This result allows one to easily extend all ideas and methods of inequality constrained DC optimization to the case of DC optimization problems with componentwise DC semidefinite constraints.
+Finally, we also derive local optimality conditions for general cone constrained DC optimization problems in several different forms.